Stock market today: Wall Street rises with hopes US may avoid default

 Banks are struggling with high interest rates, which have caused some customers to pull their deposits in search of higher yields at money-market funds and other accounts.
 The leap higher in interest rates over the last year has also knocked down the values of many of the investments banks hold.

 Much scrutiny has been on Western Alliance Bancorp and other smaller and mid-sized banks, which has led to wild swings in their stock prices.
 Western Alliance recovered some of its losses after it gave an update on its deposit levels through May 12, among other data.
-It jumped 11% Wednesday, though it’s still down about 40% for the year so far.
+It jumped 10.2% Wednesday, though it’s still down 41.6% for the year so far.

-In the bond market, Treasury yields were ticking higher.
-The yield on the 10-year Treasury rose to 3.56% from 3.54% late Tuesday.
+In the bond market, Treasury yields climbed.
+The yield on the 10-year Treasury rose to 3.57% from 3.54% late Tuesday.
 It helps set rates for mortgages and other important loans.

 In markets abroad, Japan’s Nikkei 225 gained 0.8% after data showed the world's third-largest economy grew at its strongest pace since April-June 2022.